Richard Henry Blair

 Lifelong musician, he plays drum set, vibraphone, clarinet, and saxophones.

-Richard is currently at work executive producing feature film projects in Europe, and godfathering an entrepreneurial startup in North Africa.
-He also serves as a mentor to global humanitarian projects including to the director of the "Peace Center/Peace Trail” & "Superstudio NZ" initiatives for the country of New Zealand.
-He lives at Rancho Sacramento, a nature reserve h
+Richard is currently at work executive producing feature film projects in Europe, and godfathering a startup in North Africa.
+He also serves as a mentor to global humanitarian projects including the "Peace Center/Peace Trail” & "Superstudio NZ" initiatives for the country of New Zealand.
+He lives at Rancho Sacramento, a nature reserve he founded in Florida, and in N. California.